Nordgedanken/intellij-autohotkey/README.md

 <!-- Plugin description -->
 A simple plugin for developing AutoHotkey scripts.
 The following features are available:

-- Syntax highlighting (under construction; no error checking available currently)
+- Syntax highlighting (under construction; v1 only; no error checking available currently)
-- Run configurations
+- Run configurations (v1 and v2)
 - Quick documentation
 - More to come in the future...